A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we consider a family $F=\{C_1, \dots, C_{\nclus}\}$ of non-crossing clusters of points.
-We assume that no two clusters have a common point, and no four points lie on the same circle.
+Let $\AbsFamily$ be a family of $\nclus$ non-crossing clusters of points in the plane such that no two clusters have a common point, and let $n=|\cup\AbsFamily|$.
+Unless stated otherwise, we use $\aClus$ to denote a cluster in $\AbsFamily$, and $c$ to denote a point within $C$.
+Let $\conv C$ denote the convex hull of $C$.
+For simplicity of presentation, we follow a general position assumption that no four points lie on the same circle.
+This assumption can be removed similarly to an ordinary Voronoi diagram of points, e.g., following techniques of symbolic perturbation~\cite{Seidel}.